Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Eagles stats and trends

-- Philadelphia has played 15 games, with nine wins against the spread.
+- Philadelphia has nine wins against the spread in 15 games this season.

-- The Eagles have been favored by 4.5 points or more three times this season and are 3-0 ATS in those games.

-- Philadelphia's games this year have gone over the point total nine times in 15 opportunities (60%).

-- When Philadelphia records more than 27.1 points, it is 6-1 against the spread and 6-1 overall.
+- This season, the Eagles have won ATS in each of their three games as a favorite of 4.5 points or more.

+- Philadelphia has eclipsed the over/under in 60% of its opportunities this year (nine times over 15 games with a set point total).

-- The Eagles collect 364.9 yards per game, only 8.5 fewer than the 373.4 the Football Team allow per contest.
+- The Eagles average 364.9 yards per game, only 8.5 fewer than the 373.4 the Football Team give up per outing.

-- When Philadelphia picks up more than 373.4 yards, the team is 5-1 against the spread and 5-1 overall.
+- Philadelphia is 5-1 against the spread and 5-1 overall when the team picks up more than 373.4 yards.

 - This year, the Eagles have 15 turnovers, one fewer than the Football Team have takeaways (16).